 How can I apply?

-If you feel that you would benefit from a disabled parking space close to your residence, you can apply by bringing the following to your local contact centre:
+If you feel that you would benefit from a disabled parking space close to your residence, you can apply online.
+You will need to provide a scan or copies of the following documents before your application can be reviewed:

 - V5 car registration document or Mobility Lease document (proving there is a vehicle registered at the address in question)